Tapau vs eat-in hawker foods | Food, travel, recipe & sights

 Porridge or yee sang kai chok.
 This is another one which is best eaten fresh because some great stalls really give you half-cooked eel and they are very delicious and sweet when done in that almost rare state.

-One Response to “Tapau vs eat-in hawker foods”
+1 thought on “Tapau vs eat-in hawker foods

 100 tahun curry mee is my favourite… yummy yummy